jayway/khelg2015-5/README.md

 What can we do with Data Bindings?

-Bind "time" in Data.java to the_view (this is a TextView in main_activity.xml).
+Bind Data.time to the_view (this is a TextView in main_activity.xml).
+Have a look at the link if you are not sure on what to do --> http://developer.android.com/tools/data-binding/guide.html#writing_expressions

-Use "StringUtil.format()" to format the text in the_view.
+Use "StringUtil.format()" to format the Data.time before putting it into the_view.

-Make data.time observable, there are three way to do this supported by the Databinding lib.
-For this lab to work further on make the Data object observable.
+Make Data.time observable, there are three way to do this supported by the Databinding lib.
+For this lab to work further on, make the whole Data object observable.
 Using a ObservableFields will not be flexible enough for the later steps of this lab.
-HINT: you need to make data.time observable by annotating the getter with @Bindable and letting the setter call: notifyPropertyChanged(se.jayway.databinding.BR.time);

 Let visibility of the_view depend on a boolean expression using the ternary operator. the_view should only be visible if the expression "(data.time / 1000) % 3 == 0" is true.